MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The game developer only needs to drop `grug.c` into their existing project, which is a roughly 7500 line long file, and `grug.h`, which is under 100 lines long.

-`grug.c` contains an entire compiler and linker, currently capable of outputting 64-bit ELF shared objects (which only work on Linux), containing x86-64 instructions (which won't run on ARM CPUs).
+`grug.c` contains an entire compiler and linker, currently capable of outputting 64-bit ELF shared objects (which only work on Linux and macOS), containing x86-64 instructions (which won't run on ARM CPUs).

 Its GitHub repository is found [here](https://github.com/MyNameIsTrez/grug/).